Original air date: September 17, 2011

 - Death Seeker:

 - The Minotaur turns its targets into this, once he converts their faith.
 Then they eagerly want it to kill them.

 - Demonic Dummy: The ventriloquist dummies are Joe's fear.

 - Dirty Coward: Gibbis comes from a race of these.
-Whenever they meet someone they surrender to avoid trouble.
-At first, it's Played for Laughs; then it directly gets somebody killed.
+Whenever they meet someone, they surrender to avoid trouble.
+At first, it's Played for Laughs; then it directly gets Howie killed.

 - The Door Slams You: Not surprisingly, to Rory.

 - Double-Meaning Title: "God Complex" describes not only the Doctor and Minotaur's need to be adored, but also the hotel itself: a prison to contain a deity.

 - Double Standard: Abuse, Female on Male: Mild example, but when Rory wakes up after getting knocked to the floor, he jokes that Amy hit him.
 It's mentioned that she has at least once in the past, when he made a complaint about the Doctor.

 - Downer Ending: Everyone but Gibbis dies; Amy and Rory leave the Doctor; the Doctor leaves in a Heroic BSoD.

 - Education Papa: Rita's father appears with a B grade paper.
 The disappointment of whom is her greatest fear.